MateuszZalew/MongoDBPractice/README.md

 # Todo-List-MongoDB

-Project done with Node.js and MongoDB.
+CRUD application done with Node.js and MongoDB.
+Database in which you can store tasks that need to be done and also add a new task, delete specified task, mark specified task as done, list all the tasks and finally delete all done tasks.

 ## How to use it
 1. Download the zip package from git